Dysphagia Awareness

 • Explain what dysphagia is, what causes swallowing difficulties, and why it presents a serious clinical risk

-• Recognise the signs and symptoms of dysphagia, including subtle indicators that are frequently missed
+• Recognise the signs and symptoms of dysphagia, including the subtle indicators that are most frequently missed

 • Understand the risks of choking and aspiration, and the link between aspiration and aspiration pneumonia

-• Follow the IDDSI framework for texture-modified food and thickened fluids, including understanding what each level means in practice
+• Follow the IDDSI framework for texture-modified food and thickened fluids

-• Prepare thickened fluids correctly, including understanding that different brands of thickener use different scoop sizes and must be prepared according to the specific product instructions
+• Prepare thickened fluids correctly, including understanding that different brands use different scoop sizes

 • Understand that the prescribed thickener is prescribed for a named individual and must only be used for that person